FlightCare Works for You

 Whether you see a civilian or military doctor, FlightCare can help.

-His physician is not a participating TRICARE Standard provider and does not accept TRICARE as payment in full.
-The doctor's bill was $2,000.
-The TRICARE-allowable charge for his surgery was $1,500.*
+- $2,000 Physician bill (physician is not a participating TRICARE Standard Provider and does not accept TRICARE as payment in full).

 (75% of bill)

 (FlightCare pays 100% of remaining bill when TRICARE accepts the authorized provider.)

 (FlightCare's Expense Guard pays 80% of excess charge when provider is not authorized by TRICARE)

 (FlightCare pays 100% of allowable charges)

 * Some exclusions and limitations apply.

 Your Acceptance is Guaranteed

 You and your family members under age 65 are Guaranteed Acceptance in FlightCare.
 However, insurance benefits payable are subject to your policy's pre-existing conditions limitation.

 Dependents’ coverage ceases when your coverage terminates; premiums are not paid; or they cease to be eligible dependents.
 Your coverage will remain in effect as long as the Master Policy remains in force; you are an AFSA member; you continue to pay your premiums when due; the first premium due date on or next following the date you become eligible for Medicare; the first premium due date on or next following the date you attain age 65, unless you have a Notice of Disallowance for Benefits under Medicare Part A from the Social Security Administration; if covered under the Emergency Supplement, the first premium due date on or next following the date you no longer reside within the Catchment Area of a Service Hospital.